 Civil War Monuments Survey

-Originally published by the CHS in 1997, this survey was compiled by David F. Ransom and funded in part by the National Park Service, U.S. Department of the Interior, through the Connecticut Historical Commission.
+Originally published by the CMCH in 1997, this survey was compiled by David F. Ransom and funded in part by the National Park Service, U.S. Department of the Interior, through the Connecticut Historical Commission.
 Please note: the content and the photographs have not been updated.
 Limited updates to the Wolcotville Soldiers Monument and the Northfield Monument were made in 2017.